hadley/adv-r/Expressions.md

 [1] "ls"
 ```

-Making this function work absolutely correct requires quite a lot more work, because we need to figure out all the other ways that assignment might happen: with `=`, `assign`, or `delayedAssign`.
+Making this function work absolutely correct requires quite a lot more work, because we need to figure out all the other ways that assignment might happen: with `=`, `assign()`, or `delayedAssign()`.
+But a static tool can never be perfect: the best you can hope for is a set of heuristics that catches the most common 90% of cases.

-### Flexible quoting and unquoting
+### Modifying the call tree

-`bquote()` is a slightly more general form of quote: it allows you to optionally quote and unquote some parts of an expression (it's similar to the backtick operator in lisp).
+Instead of returning vectors computed from the contents of an expression, you can also return a modified expression, such as base R's `bquote()`. `bquote()` is a slightly more flexible form of quote: it allows you to optionally quote and unquote some parts of an expression (it's similar to the backtick operator in lisp).
 Everything is quoted, _unless_ it's encapsulated in `.()` in which case it's evaluated and the result is inserted.

 ```R
 a <- 1